Suzanna-Linn/slua/docs/new-release.md

 json : true
 ---

-## What is new in the release 2026-03-24
+## What is new in the release 2026-04-07

-There is a new SLua release in the SLua regions on the Beta Grid!
+There is a new SLua release in the SLua regions on the Beta Grid, an update of the previous release 2026-03-24.

 I’ve gathered all the info I could find about the changes coming in this release.
 In the next days I will add more examples as I test them.